signals-protocol/signals-breakout-programs/docs/api-reference.md

 The mathematical functions are implemented in a separate `math-core` crate to allow reuse across different contexts.
 This crate provides functions for both on-chain and WASM (client-side) use.

+The WASM build is published as an NPM package named `range-bet-math-core`.
+For detailed documentation and usage examples of the WASM package, see the [WASM Package README](../programs/range-bet-program/pkg-wasm/README.md).

 ### Core Functions

 #### calculate_bin_buy_cost